jareddr/PoECustomSoundtrack/README.md

 I'd recommend using the diablo2.soundtrack file as a base and editing from there.
 It should contain a reference to every zone in the game and either have it mapped to a specific track or set to random.

 If you break your diablo2.soundtrack file some how, simply delete it and re-run the app, a fresh one will be generated.

+## Modifying the Code

+This app was built with the [Electron](http://electron.atom.io/) framework.
+If you download a [release](https://github.com/jareddr/PoECustomSoundtrack/releases) the code for Path of Exile Custom Soundtrack can be found in the `resources\app` folder.

+If you want to run the program from the source you'll need to obtain a copy of [Electron](http://electron.atom.io/)